 Have a question about United Way?
 Check the list of frequently asked questions below or feel free to contact us.

 United Way is an international, not-for-profit organization and has more than 75 local United Ways across Canada.
 United Way is known as Centraide in Québec, Ottawa and other French-speaking communities in Canada.

 United Way helps our social service partners keep their costs low by managing their key fundraising efforts.
 This allows front-line agencies to spend less time on fundraising and more time delivering services.
-With the largest network of funded partners in the region – 50+ social sector partners delivering 100+ programs and services, we bring groups together to maximize efficiencies and provide a network of services.
+With the largest network of funded partners in the region with over 50 social agency partners, we bring groups together to maximize efficiencies and provide a network of services.
 This means your donation goes farther and wider than any other charitable investment you can make.

 100% Local – All funds raised in the Alberta Capital Region are spent right here in this community, ensuring local families get the support they need, when they need it.

 Lasting Solutions – United Way funds 100+ programs that ensure everyone has equitable access to the resources and opportunities they need for growth and success.